Boy Blue (Cyndi Lauper song): Background

 Here is what Cyndi says about this song:

 "I tried to write about my friend.
 I knew he really loved 'That's What Friends Are For.'
 I know that maybe he would have liked me to do a song like that.
 Instead I wrote about him personally.
 I don't know that my lyrics were good enough, I don't know that anything was good enough.
 Maybe it was too personal.
 I don't know.
 But I wrote it for him.
 It was because of him that I keep trying to do stuff.
 And other friends.
 So many talented people, so many of our friends and so many gifted people have passed on.
 Or struggle everyday.
 Just to live.
 And it was because of my friends and others that I do this.
 Maybe that song wasn't good enough, I don't know."

 When Lauper was asked about her intense live performance that was released as the video for the song, she responded:

 "I used to cry every night when I sang that song.
 I was so mad.
 You know, you go through so much and I was so mad.
 I was mad that my friend was gone, I was mad at the way people treated me...We didn't know what the hell it was.
 We didn't know anything.
 Then all of a sudden it was out in the open and everyone was talking about it, but when he first told me about it I didn't understand.
 I didn't know.
 And then all of a sudden my friend was ill and ill and ill and then...It was so hard.
 I was so angry and every night I would sing my guts out, but you'd open your eyes after and it was the same.
 But sometimes, in a lot of ways, it was healing."

+Critical reception

+Jonathan Kennaugh of Rough Guides described it as a "poignant track written after the death of a close friend."
+Ron Fell of the Gavin Report described its meaning saying, "Her boy blue is obviously a close personal friend who's a vulnerable, shy guy mugged of his innocence but still in possession of his soul and his dreams."
+Dave Sholin of the same publication positively praised the song saying, "Her endearing vocal style matches up wonderfully with the lyric of this song."

 Music video

-The official music video for the song was a live video clip pulled from the "Cyndi Lauper in Paris" home video cassette and HBO special.
+The official music video for the song was a live video clip pulled from the Cyndi Lauper in Paris home video cassette and HBO special.
 It was directed by Andy Morahan.